victorshen858/AWS-SES-Domain-Test-Email-Lambda-Function/README.md

 ### Notes

-do-not-reply@YOUR_VERIFIED_DOMAIN.com can be replaced with any SES verified email.\
+-do-not-reply@YOUR_VERIFIED_DOMAIN.com can be replaced with any SES verified email.\
-Ensure Lambda IAM role has permission: ses:SendEmail.\
+-Ensure Lambda IAM role has permission: ses:SendEmail.\
-Multiple recipients can be added in TO_EMAILS.\
+-Multiple recipients can be added in TO_EMAILS.\